quinndoan/first-try/README.md

-# Pet-Store
+# CDQ Pets House
-Pet-Store(Named this project) is a project that based on online shopping system.
+CDQ Pets House is a project that creates a website selling pet-related products.
 In this project, we use XAMPP, Apache, HTML, PHP and SQL
 # Screenshots

 📌Home Page: